Last Updated 9/14/2020

 How you interact with children sets the tone for your relationships with them.
 When your relationship with a child sends signals of safety, stability, nurturance, and responsiveness, children can learn to trust you and the environment they are in.
-When a child can trust their care givers and environments, their minds are fee to grow and more successfully manage their feelings and impulses.
+When a child can trust their caregivers and environments, their minds are free to grow and more successfully manage their feelings and impulses.
 Attachment leads to safer happier environments for children and adults alike.
 Here are three basic strategies that can help strengthen attachment.

 - Get to know children

 - Recognize character traits- the “insides”

 Get to know children